How do I start?

 How often should I come?

 Not less than weekly to start with.
 Anything less tends to turn into a chat, particularly in the early stages.
 I usually see the fastest progress in people attending twice a week.
 However everyone’s journey is unique and many clients who attend weekly make good progress.
-If you need more frequency, for example to come twice a week for a while, a fee adjustment can be made to accommodate this.

 When can I come?